 Our General Management experts assist with the following services:

-Citygate can assist you through the process of organizational change in any number of public, private, or non-profit organizations.
+Citygate can assist you through the process of organizational change regardless of whether you are a public, private, or non-profit organization.
 We emphasize communication and a thorough assessment of the wider impacts of systemic process and cultural changes, ensuring efficient and productive outcomes.

-We use business process reengineering (BPR) to solve problems by redesigning the processes that an organization uses to accomplish work.
-Often, processes created in local government were originated on an ad hoc basis when the organization expanded, or a particular problem needed to be addressed.
-Business process reengineering (BPR) is an opportunity to rethink and redesign all of the business processes that a local government uses by applying a specific methodology to analyze opportunities for new efficiencies.
-In our experience, cycle time on many processes can be reduced by at least 50% through BPR.
+We use business process re-engineering to solve problems by redesigning the processes that an organization uses to accomplish work.
+Often, processes created in local government were originated on an ad hoc basis when the organization expanded or a particular problem needed to be addressed.
+Business process re-engineering is an opportunity to rethink and redesign all of the business processes that a local government uses by applying a specific methodology to analyze opportunities for new efficiencies.
+In our experience, cycle time on many processes can be reduced by at least 50 percent through business process re-engineering.

 Citygate can assist your organization by performing a high-level assessment of budget processes and efficiencies, helping you ensure accountability, thoroughness, and organizational health.